CyrilPerrinjaquet/CyrilPerrinjaquet/README.md

 <h2>Daily Stoic Quote</h2>

 <!-- STOIC_QUOTE -->
-<p>"Friend, lay hold with a desperate grasp, ere it is too late, on Freedom, on Tranquility, on Greatness of soul!" - Epictetus</p>
+<p>"Not to be offended with other men's liberty of speech." - Marcus Aurelius</p>
 <!-- STOIC_QUOTE_END -->